 You can cross-check any memberships to organizations or non-profits that a wealth manager claims in your meeting with him/her.
 After the meeting, you can go back and check with the cited organizations directly to find out if they are being honest.

-Now that you have a good understanding of what a wealth advisor does, what the differences are between a financial advisor and a wealth advisor, and what benefits a wealth advisor can bring for you, the next logical step is to find an experienced wealth advisor for ultra high net worth portfolios to work with.
+Now that you have a good understanding of what a wealth manager does, what the differences are between a financial advisor and a wealth manager, and what benefits a manager can bring for you, the next logical step is to find an experienced professional advisor for ultra high net worth portfolios to work with.

 Hutch Ashoo and Chris Snyder bring together more than 60 years of combined experience in providing holistic wealth management services to clients with investible assets between $5 million and $500 million.